ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

 If AIs are destined to have consciousness, a compelling thought is what would be their perception of underlying computing infrastructure?
-Wouldn't they  relate to an operating system as we do to primitive scriptures - the rules for engaging with hardware !
+Wouldn't they  relate to an operating system as we do to primitive scriptures - the rules for engaging with hardware - and other soft entities of lesser intelligence!
 It might define bounds of their value system just as scriptures defined our morality.

 </div>